COHP110 Admissions Policy – Academic Policy

 Introduction

-The College of Health Professions strives to create a diverse student body that is representative of a wide range of social, economic, and ethnic backgrounds and maintains excellence in each program.
+The College of Health Professions (COHP) strives to create a diverse student body that is representative of a wide range of social, economic, and ethnic backgrounds and maintains excellence in each of the academic programs.
 All qualified in-state and-out of-state individuals who meet the admissions requirements for the academic programs offered by the College are encouraged to apply and will be considered fully.
 However, as a state-supported institution, preference for admission will be given to residents of the state of Tennessee who have the same qualifications as non-resident applicants.

 Procedure